crawler-commons/crawler-commons/README.md

 ## 11th April 2014 - crawler-commons 0.4 is released

 We are glad to announce the 0.4 release of Crawler Commons.
-Amongst other improvements, this release includes support for Googlebot-compatible regular expressions in URL specifications, further imprvements to robots.txt parsing and an upgrade of httpclient to v4.2.6\.
+Amongst other improvements, this release includes support for Googlebot-compatible regular expressions in URL specifications, further improvements to robots.txt parsing and an upgrade of httpclient to v4.2.6\.

 See the [CHANGES.txt](https://github.com/crawler-commons/crawler-commons/blob/master/CHANGES.txt) file included with the release for a full list of details.